 Conveyancing: transferring the ownership of property

 Conveyancing is the process of legally transferring ownership of a property from the seller to the buyer.
-Conveyancing also includes the various searches and enquiries and any final tasks following the sale.
-Contact Globe Residential Limited to help you find a good solicitor.
+Conveyancing also includes the various searches and inquiries and any final tasks following the sale.
+Contact Globe Residential to help you find a good solicitor.

 There are three main stages of conveyancing for sellers, with tasks that need to be done at each point: